hxwang/Security-Summary/DDoS/definition.md

 ### How (by using BotNet)
 - Today, DDoS attacks are often launched by a network of remotely controlled, well organized, and widely scatterd Zombies or Botnet computers that are simulaneously and continuously sending a large amount of traffic and/or service requests to the target system.
+- Employing the resources of recruited computers to perform DDoS attacks allows attackers to launch a much larger and more disruptive attack.

 ### BotNet, Zombies
 - Attackers usually gain access to a large number of computer by exploiting their vulnerabilities to set up attack armies(i.e., Botnets).
 Once an attack army has been set up, an attacker can invoke a coordinated, large-scale attack against one or more targets. [[Zargar-2013]](https://github.com/hxwang/Security-Summary/blob/master/ZargarJ13_Survey_Defense-Mechanism-against-DDoS.md)
-- Zombies or computers that are part of a botnet are usually recruited throught the use of worm, Trojan hourse or blackdoors
+- Zombies or computers that are part of a botnet are usually recruited throught the use of worm, Trojan horses or blackdoors.